 FICO’s scoring model gives a different weight to each of those factors: Credit utilization accounts for nearly a third (30 percent) of a FICO score, making it a very important factor for borrowers to understand.

-That's why consumer experts have a recommendation for cardholders.
-"Keep credit card balances as low as you possibly can," says Michael McAuliffe, president of nonprofit credit counseling agency Family Credit Management.
+That’s why consumer experts have a recommendation for cardholders.
+“Keep credit card balances as low as you possibly can,” said Michael McAuliffe, president of nonprofit credit counseling agency Family Credit Management.